Dr Andy West,

 There is a lot of research going on in, in these materials as you’d expect, because they haven’t been widely available, until very recently, also not in pure form, and the sort of research you’re looking at includes all the wooden materials, graphene, nanofibers, and nano fibrillated cellulose which has all sorts of pharmaceutical applications.
 So they’re really nice but very very high value.
 There is also the potential to allow these materials to be less niche which is important for things like graphene or carbon nanotubes and those materials that have a huge promise but aren’t widely available yet.

-What type of partner is likely to find what Bio-Sep offers of interest?
+What type of partner is likely to find what Bio-Sep (now Sonichem) offers of interest?

 The partners are both front end or upstream and downstream.